bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Essential-React-Interview-Questions-For-Aspiring-Frontend.md

 ### Reminder:

 Conceptually, components are like JavaScript functions.
-They accept arbitrary inputs (called "props”) and return React elements describing what should appear on the screen.
+They accept arbitrary inputs (called "props") and return React elements describing what should appear on the screen.

 ### Function and Class Components